paelikan/EECS-595-Support-and-Sentiment-COVID19Vaccine-Tweets/README.md

 To access the analyzed data please reach out to the project members.

 # Data preprocessing
-To filter the COVID-19 tweets for geotaggs and addressing vaccines run the data_cleaning.py script in the data directory.
+To filter the COVID-19 tweets for geotaggs and addressing vaccines execute the data_cleaning.py script from the data directory.